WordPress or Shopify: which platform is better for building your ecommerce store?

 As always, Foundr is here to help!

-We’ve decided to perform our own independent investigation into two of the biggest ecommerce platforms on the market: Shopify and WordPress.
+We’ve decided to perform our own independent investigation into two of the biggest ecommerce platforms on the market: Shopify and WooCommerce.
 We want to show you all the pros and cons of both platforms, outline costs upfront, and give you all the tools you need to make an informed decision.

 Before we do a deep dive into the pros and cons of both platforms for ecommerce, let’s first have a look at each platform in itself.
 Both platforms are titans in the web-building space but each caters to different needs and types of businesses.